-- (a) Voting members of the Task Force generally shall be drawn from residents and businesses of the Neighborhood, as well as individuals with an understanding of the needs of homeless and youth, and the practices of restorative and other alternative justice models. - (b) The Task Force-shall consist of seven voting members, appointed by the Board of Supervisors as follows: - (1) Seat 1: A person who is currently a tenant in the Neighborhood. - (2) Seat 2: A person who is an owner of residential property in the Neighborhood. - (3) Seat 3: A person who is an owner of a business located in the Neighborhood. - (4) Seat 4: A person who has expertise in and practical experience with restorative justice models. - (5)-Seat 5: A person recommended by a neighborhood-based organization that provides outreach or drop-in services for youth. - (6) Seat 6: A person recommended by a community-based organization that works with homeless individuals. - (7)-Seat 7: A person nominated by the Supervisor in whose District-the Neighborhood is located in more than one Supervisorial District, the Board of
+(a) Voting members of the Task Force generally shall be drawn from residents and businesses of the Neighborhood, as well as individuals with an understanding of the needs of homeless and youth, and the practices of restorative and other alternative justice models.

+(b) The Task Force shall consist of seven voting members, appointed by the Board of Supervisors as follows:

+(1) Seat 1: A person who is currently a tenant in the Neighborhood.

+(2) Seat 2: A person who is an owner of residential property in the Neighborhood.

+(3) Seat 3: A person who is an owner of a business located in the Neighborhood.

+(4) Seat 4: A person who has expertise in and practical experience with restorative justice models.

+(5) Seat 5: A person recommended by a neighborhood-based organization that provides outreach or drop-in services for youth.

+(6) Seat 6: A person recommended by a community-based organization that works with homeless individuals.

-Supervisors, in selecting the Neighborhood for consideration by the Task Force, shall determine which District includes the largest physical portion of the Neighborhood, and the Supervisor for that District shall nominate the candidate for Seat 7.
+(7) Seat 7: A person nominated by the Supervisor in whose District the Neighborhood is located.
+If the Neighborhood is located in more than one Supervisorial District, the Board of Supervisors, in selecting the Neighborhood for consideration by the Task Force, shall determine which District includes the largest physical portion of the Neighborhood, and the Supervisor for that District shall nominate the candidate for Seat 7.

-- (c) The Board of Supervisors may be resolution modify the Task Force membership set forth above for those Neighborhoods subsequently designated for consideration, in order to best reflect the demographics and specific needs of the Neighborhood. - (d) Representatives from the Small Business Commission, Human Services Agency, members of the Task Force.
-The Clerk of the Board of Supervisors shall invite the Superior Court to send a representative to participate as a non-voting member of the Task Force.
-All City departments, commissions, boards, and agencies shall cooperate with the Task Force in conducting its business.
+(c) The Board of Supervisors may by resolution modify the Task Force membership set forth above for those Neighborhoods subsequently designated for consideration, in order to best reflect the demographics and specific needs of the Neighborhood.

-Department of Public Health, Department of Children, Youth, and Families, Tenderloin's Community
+(d) Representatives from the Small Business Commission, Human Services Agency, Department of Public Health, Department of Children, Youth, and Families, Tenderloin's Community